 Global equity sell-off sends European shares sharply lower

-Jan 21 (Reuters) - European stocks slumped on Friday, tracking a sell-off in global equity markets that was sparked by jitters around the U.S. Federal Reserve's tightening pace and weak economic data.
+Jan 21 (Reuters) - European stocks slumped on Friday, tracking a sell-off in global equity markets that was sparked by jitters around the pace of monetary policy tightening by central banks and weak economic data.

+However, at some point, investors will start to be drawn back in towards European markets once the peak inflationary period of late first-quarter, early second-quarter passes, and economic data starts to improve, Erlam said.

+Miners .SXPP retreated after hitting their highest since July 2008 on Thursday.

-Miners .SXPP were among the biggest decliners, with Anglo-Australian miner Rio Tinto RIO.L tumbling 2.3% after Serbia revoked its lithium exploration licences over environmental concerns, hurting the group's ambition to become Europe's largest supplier of the metal used in electric vehicles.
+Anglo-Australian miner Rio Tinto RIO.L tumbled 3.1% after Serbia revoked its lithium exploration licences over environmental concerns, hurting the group's ambition to become Europe's largest supplier of the metal.

-Airbus AIR.PA lost 1.7% after saying it had cancelled a contract with Qatar Airways for 50 A321neo jets, broadening a $600-million-plus dispute with the Gulf carrier over the larger A350.
+Airbus AIR.PA lost 1.5% after saying it had cancelled a contract with Qatar Airways for 50 A321neo jets, broadening a $600 million-plus dispute with the Gulf carrier over the larger A350.

 (Reporting by Anisha Sircar in Bengaluru; Editing by Subhranshu Sahu)